leok974/leo-portfolio/E2E_TESTING_GUIDE.md

 ## Quick Start (Automated Servers)

-The E2E test suite is configured to automatically start both backend and frontend servers.
+The E2E test suite is configured to automatically start both backend and frontend servers with optimal settings for test stability.

 ### Prerequisites